“The power of music to integrate and cure is quite fundamental.

 It is the profoundest non-chemical medication.”

-Playing soothing therapeutic harp music, calming Spanish classical guitar and singing uplifting ‘old favourites’ with the mandolin and ukulele to groups or individuals in residential care homes and nursing homes in Great Britain.
+Playing soothing therapeutic harp music, calming Spanish classical guitar and uplifting singing with the mandolin and ukulele to groups or individuals in residential care homes and nursing homes in Great Britain.
 Bringing the harp around at the end for residents to strum.

 Music appeals to everyone and can break down barriers to communication.
 The therapeutic effect of singing along in groups is well known and music also has a positive emotional effect, promoting a sense of calm.